gawertm/dsti-devops-project/README.md

 - A Nginx Ingress Controller was deployed as part of the Pipeline https://kubernetes.github.io/ingress-nginx/
 - A native Azure Application Gateway ingress controller is activated in front of the kubernetes native controller to allow traffic from outside
 - Infrastructure Monitoring is activated with Azure Monitor

+## Prod Deployment
+- For the Prod Deployment I am using GitHub Actions as a CI Tool
+- As the hosting platform, I am using the Microsoft Azure Kubernetes Serveice (AKS)
+- The main deployment pipeline is described in the workflow.yaml which essentially provides all the different build and deployment steps needed
+- The containers will be hosted in a private Azure Container Registry (ACR), access is granted via a Service Principal

 ### GitHub Action
 - I created a Service Principal for GitHub in azure with the following command: